kimik00/CommonDataLayer/docs/Query-Service.md

 ### Responsibilites

-The query service is reponsible for querying data from several dabtabases.
+The query service is responsible for querying data from several databases.

 ### Communication